 Public Information Requests

-Most reports generated by LCPD are public documents and available, for a nominal fee, through our Records window.
-Crash reports are available online.
-Incidents’ pending investigations are not readily available.
+Most incident reports generated by LCPD are public documents and available, for a nominal fee, through our Records window.
+Incidents pending investigations are not readily available.
+Crash Reports are available online.